 Long Island Children's Museum — Garden City

-LICM offers year-round, hand-on exhibits for kids that even adults may find fun and engaging.
-Additionally, an outdoor water play area is open during warmer weather.
-The museum, on Nassau County's Museum Row, offers weekly activities as well as STEM summer programs, Messy Afternoons, Kids in the Kitchen, and more.
+LICM offers year-round, hand-on exhibits for kids that even adults find fun and engaging.
+An outdoor water-play area is even open during warmer weather.
+The museum, on Nassau County's Museum Row, offers weekly activities as well as STEM summer programs, early childhood programs, and more.
 The LICM Theater puts on live performances monthly.
 Daily and annual memberships are available.
-You can also hold your child's birthday party there.
+You can also host your child's birthday party here.

 Nassau County Museum of Art — Roslyn

-This may look like a more grown-up museum, but there are kid-friendly options to delight the littlest ones!
-From Family Sundays to Fri-Yay Art Day to Studio Saturdays, this museum affords kids and parents lots of hands-on experiences to choose from dpeending on your child's interests.
-Special monthly programs are also offered to attract families.
-Daily passes and annual family memberships are also available.
+This might look like a more museum for adults, but there are plenty of kid-friendly options to delight little ones.
+From Family Sundays to Fri-Yay Art Day to Studio Saturdays, this museum affords kids and parents plenty of hands-on experiences from which to choose.
+Special monthly programs are also offered for families.
+Daily passes and annual family memberships are available.

 Science Museum of Long Island — Manhasset

-This not-for-profit science center is located on the Leeds Pond Preserve in Nassau County.
-The Science Museum offers enrichment workshops for children on weekdays and during school vacations.
-Summer camps are also offered here.
-They also offer family and kids' programs, as well as Summer camp.
-In addition, birthday parties can be held on premise.
+This nonprofit science center is located on Leeds Pond Preserve on Nassau County's North Shore.
+It offers enrichment workshops for children on weekdays and during school vacations.
+Summer camp and birthday party options are available.